Chasing Sunsets in Mykonos

-It was stunningly beautiful.
-The wind, the water, the seriously overpriced Aperol Spritz.
+It was wonderful: the sun, the water, the seriously overpriced Aperol Spritz.
 But, I had a cold and it was becoming harder and harder to deny.
-To make matters worse, the temperature was dropping and I was becoming cold - shivering cold.
+To make matters worse, the temperature was dropping and I was feeling the cold - a biting, shivering cold.
 It was 7.30pm, just one hour off sunset.
-We were so close.
+We were so close!

-We relocated to another bar in Little Venice, one where wine costs €6 and beers €7.
+We relocated to another bar in Little Venice, one where the wine costs €6 and beers are €7.
 We watched as the sun dipped lower over the glistening waters.

-But the wind was biting my bare arms, my nose was becoming runnier and my sunny disposition was fading with the sun.
+But the wind was biting my bare arms, my nose was becoming runnier and my sunny disposition was fading with that glowing orb.
 It was almost 8.00pm.
 We were so close to witnessing the famously beautiful sunset but I was fast slipping into a state of misery.

 I started bargaining.
 Maybe we could go back to the room quickly?
 I could grab a sweater and we could come back?
 It's only a 7 minute walk.
 Up and down that's just 14 minutes.
 We began the race against the clock back to the room.

-A 7 minute walk was more like 15 minutes, after a few wrong turns.
+A 7 minute walk turned into 15 minutes after a few wrong turns.
 We reached the room, I raced inside, grabbed a sweater and collapsed on the couch in exhaustion.
 As I looked out the window, I could see the pink and orange hues of the setting sun fading below the terrace walls.

-‘We're not going to make it back’, I said, miserable and sick.
+‘We're not going to make it back’, I whimpered.
 We could never have made it back to the seafront in time.
 It was impossible.

-But then, like a fever-induced vision, it came to me.
-We couldn’t head back down, but we could go up.
+But then, like a fever-induced vision, it came to me: we couldn’t head back down, but we could go further up.

-We raced out of the house and up the stairs leading further up the hill.
-We moved quickly with an energy I didn't know I had.
+With renewed energy, I raced out of the house and up the stairs leading further up the hill.